Football recruiting odds

 What this actually means for your athlete

 7% of HS football players play in college, but barely 3% reach any D1 — and FBS Power Four is closer to 1%.
 The real opportunity is D3 and FCS for the vast majority of college-bound players.
-The post-House 105-man roster cap at FBS schools is reducing walk-on spots, not expanding them.
+At opted-in FBS schools, the 105-player roster cap reduced walk-on opportunities but made every remaining spot eligible for athletic aid.
+Non-opted-in FBS schools still run the traditional 85 headcount / larger walk-on model.
+FCS follows the same opt-in choice — a small number of FCS programs have opted in and now sit under the 105 cap, but most FCS (including Ivy and non-scholarship FCS) have not, and still run traditional 63-equivalency rosters.
+Ask each program which model they're on.

 Get football recruiting updates — free.